[R.O. 2011 §507.010; Ord. No. 97-68 §1, 8-13-1997]

 At the time of application for the occupancy permit or for occupancy permit renewal required by this Section, the City Clerk shall collect the appropriate permit fee and inspection fee.

-The occupancy permit fee in the amount of thirty-five dollars ($35.00) shall be tendered with the application for issuance of an occupancy permit and thereafter on a change of occupancy, or a change of ownership, except for a bed-and-breakfast which shall be on an annual basis of one hundred dollars ($100.00) per year.
-If an occupancy permit is denied or suspended, the permit and inspection fee is non-refundable and a reinspection fee of ten dollars ($10.00) will be required upon re-inspection.
+The occupancy permit fee in the amount of thirty-five dollars ($35.00) shall be tendered with the application for the issuance of an occupancy permit and thereafter on a change of occupancy, or a change of ownership, except for a bed-and-breakfast establishment which shall be on an annual basis of fifty dollars ($50.00) per year with inspection to be completed by February 15 of each year.
+If an occupancy permit is denied or suspended, the permit and inspection fee is non-refundable and a reinspection fee of ten dollars ($10.00) will be required upon reinspection.
 The City Administrator shall review the fee schedule annually and recommend changes as deemed appropriate to the City Council.
-A re-inspection fee of ten dollars ($10.00) will be charged for each additional re-inspection or change of occupancy inspection of rental unit during the calendar year of January 1 to December 31.
+A reinspection fee of ten dollars ($10.00) will be charged for each additional reinspection or change of occupancy inspection of rental unit during the calendar year of January 1 to December 31.

 [R.O.
 2011 §507.110; Ord.
 No. 97-68 §11, 8-13-1997]